Spectacular 8 Day Summer Vacation Package of Iceland in Depth with a Guided Greenland Day Tour

 Your penultimate day will be a free day in Reykjavík.
 You can use this opportunity to see the sites of the city; there are many excellent museums and galleries to visit, and a wealth of bars and restaurants to enjoy.
 Considering you will be flying early the next day you can use the opportunity to relax and ensure you are refreshed.

 You can also elect to book a variety of different tours from the capital on this day.
-These include whale-watching, horse-riding, city tours and a helicopter excursion.
+These include whale-watching and horse-riding.

 Spend the night in Reykjavík

 Day 8 - Departure